JoeNibe/JoeNibe.github.io/_pages/About_Me.md

 classes: wide
 ---

 Hi, I am Febin Jose and I am a security enthusiast.
 I love making scripts and automating stuff for improving security.
-I started my security career as a Security Analyst at EY in 2019.
+You can find writeups for various CTFs, online security challenges and other security issues I encounter in this blog.

 ## Certification
 I love completing certifications and they help me stay updated.
 Currently I have the following certifications.